ian512549/new-top-model/README.md

 Things to consider:

 -   **dimensions** - what can we extract?
 What metrics will these allow us to measure?
 -   **facts** - what does this table look like?
-How can do we create the link to dimensions.
+How can we create the link to dimensions.

 <br>